IS-ENES3/IS-ENES-Portal-Website/pages/hpc-workshops.md

 ---

-This series of workshops brings together leading internationa researchers and practitioners on the topic of provisioning and using HPC Earth System Models.
+This series of workshops brings together leading international researchers and practitioners on the topic of provisioning and using HPC for Earth System Models.
+Launched in 2011 by IS-ENES, it has, since then, been supported by IS-ENES and/or ESiWACE projects.

 Number | Name
 :------:|:-----: